joejcollins/AddOsGrid/README.md

-Ncoordexif
+AddOSGrid
 ==========

-Add an Ordnance Survey grid reference based no the lat and long provided by the GPS
+Add an Ordnance Survey grid reference based no the lat and long provided by the GPS in an image.